grafana/writers-toolkit/docs/sources/writing-guide/front-matter/index.md

 ### aliases

-Provides an HTML redirect from the pages in the list to the current page.
+Use to create redirects from the previous URL to the new URL when a page changes or moves.
+As a best practice, when you rename or move files, you should create an alias with a reference to the previous URL path to create a redirect from the old URL to the new URL.
 For more information, refer to [Hugo aliases](#hugo-aliases).
+In some cases, for example when you have deleted content or split a file into multiple topics, it may not be possible to create an alias for the moved content.

-### description
+### description (required)

-**Required.**

-On social media, such as Twitter, displays as a clue to users about what the page includes.
+Use to provide the short description of the topic to search engines, including the search engine used in the Grafana documentation site.
+The description is also displayed on social media, such as Twitter, to provide a clue to users about the page contents.

 The number of characters vary by media, so make the description concise.
 Provide enough information to guide users to the content by describing what content the link leads to.
-Often, this doesn’t need to be original prose—you can often scan the first few paragraphs to pluck the appropriate terms or phrases into the description.
+Often, this doesn’t need to be original text, you can often scan the first few paragraphs to pluck the appropriate terms or phrases into the description.
 If it's too long, it is harmlessly truncated on social media.
 Use double quotes (`"`) to surround the title.
 Do not use smart quotes.